sourabhkt1997/compras/README.md

 # haloed-haircut-8824

-Burberry is a luxury fashion brand that was founded in 1856 by Thomas Burberry.
+Burberry clone (Compras) is a luxury fashion brand that was founded in 1856 by Thomas Burberry.
 The brand is well-known for its distinctive trench coats, iconic check pattern, and high-quality craftsmanship.
 The Burberry website serves as an online platform for customers to explore and purchase a wide range of Burberry products, including clothing, accessories, fragrances, and cosmetics.

 ![Screenshot (33)](https://github.com/sourabhkt1997/haloed-haircut-8824/assets/115461797/73877e3c-aae0-483d-8d0c-f1f50963d86b)
 ![Screenshot (34)](https://github.com/sourabhkt1997/haloed-haircut-8824/assets/115461797/7f169702-d037-4b2a-a9d5-57bd6d5b54ad)